 The Centre for Environmental Data Analysis was established primarily to facilitate and curate both datasets needed for academic research and datasets produced by such research.
 However, it is a national facility, and as such provides some services for business as well.

-A list of datasets that may be available for commercial use is available on this page in the CEDA Data Catalogue.
+Business users can find datasets of interest using either the CEDA data discovery service or the NERC data discovery service.
+The licencing varies from dataset to dataset, but a list of datasets that may be available for commercial use is available on this page in the CEDA Data Catalogue.

 Businesses may also provide data for archive in a CEDA data centre provided the data product is consistent with the remit of the data centre.
 There is generally a charge for ingesting data into the archive.
 Contact CEDA for more details.